yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 ### Task 2: Deployment Automation to Azure Web App

-1. Open the `deploy-webapp.ps1` Powershell script in the `infrastructure` folder of your lab files GitHub repository and add the same custom lowercase three letter abbreviation we used in step 1 for the `$studentprefix` variable on the first line, and add your GitHub account name for the `$githubAccount` variable on the second line.
+1. Open the `deploy-webapp.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add the same custom lowercase three letter abbreviation we used in step 1 for the `$studentprefix` variable on the first line, and add your GitHub account name for the `$githubAccount` variable on the second line.

     ```pwsh
     $studentprefix = "hbs"                                  # <-- Modify this value